Italian-American recipes, & more.

 Fun Facts

-I'm married to my best friend, Drew.
+Drew is my husband and best friend.
 When he's not working as a full time Web Designer, he is A Simple Palate's official taste tester, web developer/designer, film crew for our youtube channel, and tech support.
-He wears many hats!
+He wears many hats and I couldn't do any of this without him!

-We have an English Springer Spaniel, Hudson, whom we adore.
-If he’s not chasing birds outside, you can find his little snoot sniffing behind each recipe hoping a delicious ingredient falls to the floor.
+Drew and I have an English Springer Spaniel, Hudson (also known as "Huddy") whom we completely adore.
+If he’s not chasing birds outside, you can find his little snoot sniffing behind each recipe or YouTube video hoping a delicious ingredient falls to the floor (preferably cheese).

-I am a former competitive figure skater so cold ice rinks were where I spent most of my teen years.
-My dad played ice hockey when he was younger, so he played a huge role in getting me and my sister into skating.
-I skated competitively through my teen years, then continued lessons in my 20's.
-I now skate for leisure in my free time and also coach at my local ice rink once a week.
+I am a former competitive figure skater so cold ice rinks were where I spent most of my childhood.
+My dad played ice hockey when he was younger, so he was the one who first taught me how to skate.
+I skated competitively for most of my childhood then continued skating lessons in my 20's.
+You can still find me lacing up my skates and hitting the ice a few times a week to skate for fun or coach at my local ice rink. :)

 My Most Popular Italian Recipes